Navigate Left

 Ellie Marty

-Ellie Marty, Opinion Editor
+Ellie Marty, Copy Editor

 Ellie Marty is a third year student majoring in journalism with a minor in women’s studies.
 She was born and raised in Sacramento, California, where she received a certificate of academic achievement for her work in her high school’s newspaper.
 Ellie is Opinion Editor at The Orion and has previously worked as Copy Editor.
 Outside of reporting, Ellie enjoys creating art, reading, spending time outdoors and watching trashy reality TV.
 This is her second semester writing for The Orion.